 One of the characteristics of a good person is friendship.
 The best way to develop better friendships is to BE a friend, so the 10 qualities of a good friend are important to have (and continue developing).

 But making friends is HARD.
 You might have lingering friendship PTSD from previous relationships.
 Maybe you have young kids, a stressful job, or family obligations so it’s difficult to find the time to devote to friendships.
 Or maybe you just feel like it’s too much effort to be a good friend.

-If you’re struggling with friendship, these are the top 10 qualities of a good friend every person should look for in others (and develop in yourself).
+If you’re struggling with friendship, these are the top characteristics of good and bad friends.

 You should be able to trust a friend.
 Whether it’s with your deepest secret or just how dependable your friend is, a friend is someone whom you should always be able to rely upon.